GustavoEmmel/OrderWise/backend/README.md

 - **Order Finalization**: Ensures that orders are only finalized when they meet the necessary conditions.
 - **Order Status Queries**: Allows users to ask about the status, progress, and estimated delivery time of their orders.
 - **Refund Handling**: Processes refund requests with AI-powered input interpretation.
-- **Update Orders**: Supports adding, removing, and replacing items in existing orders with detailed logging and validation.
+- **Update Orders**: Supports adding, removing, replacing items, and capturing notes in existing orders with detailed logging and validation.
 - **Schema Validation**: Uses **Zod** to validate input schemas, ensuring data integrity across the application.

 ## Tech Stack